jeremydcherry/jeremydcherry.github.io/content/discography-dive.md

 ---
-layout: default
+layout: secondary
+title: The Discography Dive
+subtitle: What I learned from 365 days of classic discographies
 permalink: /discography-dive
----

-# The Discography Dive
-### What I learned from 365 days of classic discographies

 ---

 In 2018, I had a very delayed revelation: I can stream basically any record I want.
 As a kid, I remember combing through the CD shelves dreaming, "What if I could buy every Beatles record?"
 Naturally, my weekly allowance hardly put a dent into this musical fantasy.
 In a streaming world, I’ve been amazed at how quickly I’ve become desensitized to having basically everything at my fingertips.